Amazon Seller Fulfilled Prime: Everything You Need to Know

 What is Amazon Seller Fulfilled Prime?

-So you might now be wondering how you actually go ahead and take advantage of Seller Fulfilled Prime.
-To put it simply, there are two phases.
+So you might now be wondering how you actually go ahead and start using Amazon Seller Fulfilled Prime.
+To put it simply, there are two phases before becoming eligible:

 Phase One: Premium Shipping

 The first phase is making sure you have Premium Shipping set up.
 This allows you to offer 1-2 day shipping services and create a number of shipping profiles - which is great considering shipping rates are so closely tied to winning the Amazon Buy Box.
 However, there are a few key metrics you need to keep on top of in order to stay eligible Premium Shipping, including:

 - An on-time delivery rate of at least 92% for Premium Shipping orders.

 - A valid tracking ID for at least 94% of Premium Shipping orders.

 - A cancellation rate of under 1.5% for Premium Shipping orders.

 If you perform well enough in the Premium Shipping phase, then you can apply to start a Seller Fulfilled Prime trial.
 In a nutshell: You set a certain number of your products to display the Prime badge and get up to 90 days to fulfill a minimum of 200 Prime orders to the following standards:

 - On-time shipping rates of at least 99% for Prime orders.
 All Prime trial orders placed before your daily cut off time must be shipped on the same day it’s received - regardless of shipping speed selected by the customer.

 - Use of Buy Shipping Services (Amazon’s own shipping logistics) for at least 95% of Prime trial orders.